-How to weld the flat steel to the drop-center section of the wheel halves:
+How to Weld the Flat Steel to the Drop-Center Section of the Wheel Halves:

-Repairing a Pin Hole in an Inner Tube -
+Patching a Pin Hole in an Inner Tube -

 Purchase an inner tube patch kit.
-Before you smear the sealant on the tube, be sure to thoroughly clean the area first with cleaning solvent, and light the sealant with a match, let it burn for a few seconds and then blow it out and then apply the patch.
+Before you smear the sealant on the tube, be sure to thoroughly clean the area first with cleaning solvent, and light the sealant with a match, let it burn for a few seconds, blow it out and then apply the patch.
 Use the roller to secure it in place.
 This is called hot patching.
 It holds the patch in place better.

 By the way - most people call wheels "rims."
-This is wrong.
+This is wrong!
 A rim is the outer part or edge of a wheel that holds the tire bead in place.
 And a "wheel" is the whole thing, including the rim and center section.

 Webster's dictionary defines the word Rim as:

-[Middle English, from Old English rima; akin to Old Norse rimi strip of land]
+[Middle English, from Old English rima; akin to Old Norse rimi strip of land] First appeared 13th Century

 1: the outer often curved or circular edge or border of something